-As of December 31, 2021, the Company held \$50.0 million of available-for-sale securities, net of an unrealized loss of \$0.2 million recorded in accumulated other comprehensive income.
-As of December 31, 2020, the Company held no securities that were in an unrealized gain or loss position.
+As of December 31, 2022, the Company held \$74.2 million of available-for-sale securities, net of an unrealized loss of \$0.5 million recorded in accumulated other comprehensive income.
+As of December 31, 2021, the Company held \$50.0 million of available-for-sale securities, net of an unrealized loss of \$0.2 million that were in an unrealized gain or loss position.

 The Company reviews the status of each security quarterly to determine whether an other-than-temporary impairment has occurred.
-In making its determination, the Company considers a number of factors, including: (1) the significance of the decline; (2) whether the security was rated below investment grade; (3) how long the security has been in an unrealized loss position; and (4) the Company's ability and intent to retain the investment for a sufficient period of time for it to recover.
+In making its determination, the Company considers a number of factors, including: (1) the significance of the decline; (2) whether the security was rated below investment grade; (3) failure of the issuer to make scheduled interest or principal payments; and (4) the Company's ability and intent to retain the investment for a sufficient period of time for it to recover.
+The Company has determined that there were no other-than-temporary impairments during the year ended December 31, 2022.